hocuf/Object-Detection-Tracking-Counting-in-Region--Computer-Vision/README.md

 ﻿# Object Detection, Tracking, Counting in Region Project

-https://github.com/hocuf/Object-Detection-Tracking-Counting-in-Region--Computer-Vision/assets/92105996/604a5016-dece-46d1-9f33-9ae568612cfe

-# Real-Time Object Detection and Tracking System

  This repository houses a sophisticated system that leverages the YOLOv8 model for real-time object detection and tracking.
 It's engineered to accurately count objects within a predefined region from video feeds, making it an invaluable asset for sectors like retail, public transportation, and public space management.

+https://github.com/hocuf/Object-Detection-Tracking-Counting-in-Region--Computer-Vision/assets/92105996/604a5016-dece-46d1-9f33-9ae568612cfe

 ## Key Features